skoolkid/skoolkit/sphinx/source/skool-files.rst

     *24372 SUB D         ; {This comment applies to the two instructions at 24373 JR NZ,24378   ; 24372 and 24373}

+  The opening and closing braces are removed before the comment is rendered in ASM or HTML mode.
+(See :ref:`bracesInComments`.)

   Comments may appear between instructions, or after the last instruction in an entry; paragraphs in such comments must be separated by a comment line containing a dot (``.``) on its own.
 For example::